i-oeng/dorm-energy/README.md

 # Project Information

-This project uses Cloudinary and Supabase for tracking users, collecting data, and authorization.
+This project uses Cloudinary, Supabase and Vercel for tracking users, collecting data, authorization and deploying.

 # Limitations
 We have encountered a few limitations during the development process.